Chidumga-Izuzu/Grocery-Database/ReadMe.txt

-Official Grocery Management System – Chidumga Izuzu (P21795993) This project is my work on a grocery store management system which was created with PHP and MYSQL, using XAMPP AND PHPMYADMIN.
+Official Grocery Management System â€“
+This project is my work on a grocery store management system which was created with PHP and MYSQL, using XAMPP AND PHPMYADMIN.

 Getting Started